4W4I5/Semester-4-Notes/CNET/CNET 17 Apr, 2023.md

 			- The same is assigned to all subdivided packets as well
 		- Flags 3-Bit
 			- haveMoreFragments: 0 if NO
 				- Set to 0 by source host internet process.
-Also set to 0 after fragmentation
+Also set to 0 for the last segment after fragmentation
 		- Fragment offset 13-Bit
+			- Based on Octals
+			-
 		- \
 ### IP Fragmentation
 - Occurs when IP packet is longer than MTU